roamingterra/calculator/README.md

 # calculator
 Calculator that performs basic math operations

+Note: Flow diagram included in the folder of this project

 General Flow:

 1. A first number is typed in (num1 = 1)